 Certification and quality control

-Organic fertilizers need to comply with specific standards and regulations to be certified as organic.
-The certification process can be complex and costly for manufacturers.
-In addition, ensuring the quality and consistency of organic fertilizers can be challenging due to variations in organic materials and composting processes.
+Organic fertilizers must be in compliance with particular standards and regulations in order to be certified as an organic fertilizer.
+The manufacturing certification process can be complicated and expensive for manufacturers.
+Moreover, providing quality and uniformity for organic fertilizers is a daunting task since the organic materials are prone to variations and composting methods not standardized.

-To streamline the certification process, governments and certification bodies should work collaboratively to create standardized guidelines that are both practical and achievable for manufacturers.
-Offering financial incentives or grants to support smaller producers can encourage their participation in organic fertilizer production and certification.
+To cut the certification process shorter, the governments and certification bodies should work together to create the standardized directions which are both practical and achievable for manufacturers.
+Provision of financial incentives or grants to small scale producers can propel them to join in the scheme of organic fertilizer and certification.

 Scaling up organic fertilizer production